LiemDQ/tlsf-pmr/README.md

 ```

 ## Disclaimer on performance
 Note that deterministic latency $\neq$ good performance!
 In fact, these two qualities are often (but not always) to the detriment of each other.
-Instrument and test your code before drawing conclusions, and make decisions on your allocation scheme based on your specific combination of hardware, operational requirements and test results!
+Instrument and test your code before drawing conclusions, and make decisions on your allocation scheme based on your specific combination of hardware, operational requirements and test results.
+Make sure you actually need deterministic latency—in my experience, situations that truly require it are quite rare.

 ## Thread safety
 The TLSF allocator was not originally designed for multithreaded applications, and `tlsf_resource` is not thread-safe.
 Instead, `synchronized_tlsf_resource` should be used.
 The API is the same as the standard `tlsf_resource`.
 It has a very similar implementation, but uses a naive lock during allocation and deallocation, and as such it is very simple at the cost of potential performance from more finely-grained locking strategies.